truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/data/release_2019_Oct/original_eia_files/README.md

 For those interested in reproducing the exact results of our screening and imputation algorithms, these are in the input files to use.

+Additionally, we include the regional and CONUS (US48) files which were queried simultaneously and illustrate the EIA anomaly screening and imputation method.